wkirschenmann/GrpcTests/README.md

 seconds is recommended since it corresponds to the default value of some network timeouts.

 All tests are written and described in this file.
-The GRPC communication use Unix Domain Sockets (or their Windows equivalent) instead of network support.
 The tests are executed by two other classes inheriting from `GrpcTests.ClientTest.TestBase`:

-* `GrpcTests.ClientTest.SingleProcess` launches both the
- GRPC server and client inside the same process.
+* `GrpcTests.ClientTest.SingleProcess` launches both the GRPC server and client inside the same process.
+This test class uses Unix Domain Socket (or their Windows equivalent) to transport the data.
-* `GrpcTests.ClientTest.SubProcessServer` launches the
+* `GrpcTests.ClientTest.SubProcessServer` launches the GRPC server
- GRPC server in a subprocess.
+  in a subprocess.
+This test class uses Unix Domain Socket (or their Windows equivalent) to transport the data.